At Least Five Killed as Israel Attacks Religious Site in Central Beirut

 Densely populated neighborhood has absorbed a lot of displaced people

 The US and other nations have been pushing for a ceasefire to end the Israeli invasion of Lebanon.
 Reportedly Israel is ruling out any deal that actually requires them to stop attacking targets inside Lebanon.
-Despite this restriction, there are some indications that Lebanon is still viewing the proposals at least somewhat favorably.
+Despite this restriction, there are some indications that Lebanon is still viewing the proposals somewhat favorably.

 Author: Jason Ditz